-i have been very public about having three pregnancy losses, and struggling with infertility* in between, so it follows that i've experienced a wide spectrum of responses. i'll start with the positive answer -- things you SHOULD say or do when someone you care about has a pregnancy loss. here's my list of suggestions. for simplicity, i'll use female pronouns, but be aware that men can be just as affected by a pregnancy loss, although perhaps in different ways.**
+i have been very public about having three pregnancy losses, and struggling with infertility* in between, so it follows that i've experienced a wide spectrum of responses. i'll start with the positive answer -- things you SHOULD say or do when someone you care about has a pregnancy loss. here's my list of suggestions. for simplicity, i'll use female pronouns, but be aware that men can be just as affected by a pregnancy loss, although perhaps in different ways.** (you can find my post on what NOT to say by clicking here.)

 1. i'm so sorry. no matter what your experience is with pregnancy loss, the fact is that a tragedy has occurred. even if she brushes off your condolences, offer them. she may be brushing them off because there is such strong societal pressure to stay quiet about miscarriage -- why else are we told to not tell people about a pregnancy until after the first trimester? while it is true that someone's response to their miscarriage may range from disappointment up to crushing devastation, she's still lost a baby. one of the most meaningful responses i got was a relative stranger looking me straight in the eye and just saying, slowly and with great meaning, "i'm. so. sorry." and then being silent with me.